 The debenture is a certificate that the company issues under its seal (debenture deed).
 It shows the amount and date of repayment of the debt along with the rate of interest.

-The debentures are the long term source of finance.
-They consist of long term pre-set maturity period.
-Normally, the debentures have the maturity period of 10-20 years and are repayable at the end of the maturity period.
-At the maturity, the company repays the principal investment amount to the holder.
+The debentures are a long-term source of finance.
+They consist of a long-term pre-set maturity period.
+Normally, the debentures have a maturity period of 10-20 years and are redeemed at the end of the maturity period.
+At maturity, the company repays the principal investment amount to the holder.
 (See Ways to Redeem Debentures for more).

 Claim in Income

 The debenture holders are eligible to get a fixed rate of interest at the end of every financial year.
 The debenture holders have a priority of claim in the income of the company.
-Assume that a company does not have sufficient funds to pay interest on debenture as well as dividend on preference shares and equity share.
-The company will have to pay interest to debentures first and then with remaining funds, it can do the other payments.
+Assume that a company does not have sufficient funds to pay interest on debenture and dividends on preference shares and equity shares.
+The company will have to pay interest to debentures first, and then with the remaining funds, it can make the other payments.
 They can legally enforce their rights.
-They get the priority over the equity and preference shareholders.
+They get priority over the equity and preference shareholders.

 Priority Claim on Assets

 To reduce the risk of losing the principal amount, the debenture holders prefer to secure the loan against the specific asset.
-However, if the creditors have the trust in the earnings of the company that it will satisfy their claims, they may not ask for the security of loan and may accept the debenture without having a specific asset pledged.
+However, if the creditors have the trust in the earnings of the company that it will satisfy their claims, they may not ask for the security of the loan.
+They may accept the debenture without having a specific asset pledged.